Canadian Personal Finance Blog

 New Credit Card Rules Good, but…

 Don’t get me wrong, given the amount of complaining from the banking industry, Jim Flaherty’s new credit card rules seem to be a very good start, but I would dearly love to see them go a little farther.
-The Globe and Mail does a good outline of what the new rules does address, but my concern is the major problem is still not being addressed, which is the exorbitant interest rates allowed.
+My concern is the major problem is still not being addressed, which is the exorbitant interest rates allowed.

 Loan Sharks Blush

-The rates that Credit Cards charge as regular business while cheaper than seen from the Pay Day Loan world are still completely out of sync with bank rates, yet, they are allowed to inflict this kind of usury on consumers.
-There are no rules capping the rates that can be charged, and I think that is what is missing from this legislation.
-I am not sure what the cap should be, but allowing unfettered rate increases is asking for trouble.
+The rates that Credit Cards charge as regular business while cheaper than seen from the Pay Day Loan world are still completely out of sync with bank rates.
+They are allowed to inflict this kind of usury on consumers.
+There are no rules capping the rates that can be charged.
+I think that is what is missing from this legislation.
+Allowing unfettered rate increases is asking for trouble.

 Better rules for credit limits would be good as well, stopping folks from being able to bump up their limit via a simple phone call seems a dangerous practice as well.
 If you want to lower your credit limit you have to send in a signed document and such, but to increase your rate is a simple phone call, wonder why that is?